kgisl/pythonFDP/units/Unit_III_Notes.md

 				The float is: 58.62

-**Default arguments**
+**iii.
+Default arguments**
-•	A default argument is an argument that assumes a default value if a value is not provided in the function call for that argument.
+- [ ] A default argument is an argument that assumes a default value if a value is not provided in the function call for that argument.
-•	The following example gives an idea on default arguments, it prints default age if it is not passed
+- [ ] The following example gives an idea on default arguments, it prints default age if it is not passed

 **Example**